-Manchester City Women v Arsenal Women
+Heath strike gives Arsenal draw at City

 Booking

-Georgia Stanway (Manchester City Women) is shown the yellow card for a bad foul.
+Caroline Weir (Manchester City Women) is shown the yellow card.

 Post update

-Frida Maanum (Arsenal Women) wins a free kick in the defensive half.
+Kim Little (Arsenal Women) wins a free kick in the attacking half.

 Post update